Skip to main content

 Paid Family Caregiver Programs in Maine

-Last updated: 31 March 2026 Bottom Line: Maine does not have one simple statewide program that automatically pays a family member to care for an older adult at home.
-In real life, the best Maine paths are usually the MaineCare Section 19 home and community benefits rule, the state-funded Section 63 Home Based Supports and … Read more
+Last updated: 27 May 2026 Bottom line: Maine does not have one simple program that pays any family member to care for an older adult at home.
+The real paths are usually MaineCare Section 19, state-funded Section 63, and caregiver respite through Maine’s aging network.
+Adult children are often easier to approve than spouses.
+A … Read more

 Paid Family Caregiver Programs in Louisiana